A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 My employer could have hired on someone at half my salary to handle the tasking that accompanied said status, but it didn’t.

 A typical day would begin with the Operations Manager asking me to dynamically link up a slew of spreadsheets that tracked his team’s “saves” (customers who called to cancel service only to be convinced otherwise).
+There was no template – it was a very manual process.

 What does all this have to do with you, dear reader?

-It also taught me how to structure my spreadsheets so that they would effectively and efficiently accomplish their intended tasks.
+It taught me how to structure my spreadsheets so that they would effectively and efficiently accomplish their intended tasks.

-And, it taught me how to create spreadsheets with enough foresight to keep them relevant over time.
+It also taught me how to create spreadsheets with enough foresight to keep them relevant over time.

 My friends, when you are working with spreadsheets, everything boils down to how your tables are structured.
 And I mean everything.